paritytech/parity-bridges-common/docs/polkadot-kusama-bridge-overview.md

 ### Who is Rewarding Relayers

 Obviously, there should be someone who is paying relayer rewards.
 We want bridge transactions to have a cost, so we can't use fees for rewards.
-Instead, the parachains, that are using the bridge, have a mutual agreement, that they are paying each other costs.
+Instead, the parachains using the bridge, use sovereign accounts on both sides of the bridge to cover relayer rewards.

 Bridged Parachains will have sovereign accounts at bridge hubs.
 For example, the Statemine (Kusama Parachain) will have an account at the Polkadot Bridge Hub.
 The Statemint (Polkadot Parachain) will have an account at the Kusama